forestgrape/coronavirus/monitor_and_control.md

   > Several points:
   > * __Attitude__: Operators should take best possible care and encourage guests to do so.
 If control is necessary, the system needs to be or at least attempted to be designed such that control is possible.
   > * __Knowledge__: It is known that aerosol transmission plays a role in the transmission of Covid and that some cloth mask offer very few protection.
-  > * __Responsibility__: Own responsibility is for everyone including operators, so if there is no general rule (e.g. on the mask type), that doesn't mean one shouldn't be stricter or check in sensible situations.
+  > * __Responsibility__: Own responsibility is for everyone including operators.
+If there are few official rules and so there is no general rule for a specific situation (e.g. on the mask type), it still can be adequate to set a rule or do checks in sensible situations.